SilkRose/Pony/stories/deternal/deternal.md

 Twilight could feel dampness around Pinkie's head, likely from tears.
 She started to cry herself as she remembered what happened and who was missing.

 Pinkie woke up and hugged Twilight.
 "Twilight!"
-[AT LEAST MAKE IT "WOKE UP AGAIN" INSTEAD OF "AGAIN WOKE UP", AS "AGAIN" GENERALLY MODIFIES THE WORD PRECEDING IT]

 Twilight sluggishly hugged back.
 "Pinkie…"

 Pinkie's voice dropped.
 "What happened to you?"
-[NOT A TAG]

 "Where's Rainbow Dash?
 Is she okay?"